youngkyoonjang/MessagePassingFramework/README.md

 # MessagePassingFramework
-Message Passing Framework for Vision Prediction Stability in HRI This is the code to accompany the paper “Message Passing Framework for Vision Prediction Stability in Human Robot Interaction, ICRA 2022”; if you find this code useful, we would appreciate it if you cite this paper.
+This is the code to accompany the paper “Message Passing Framework for Vision Prediction Stability in Human Robot Interaction, ICRA 2022”; if you find this code useful, we would appreciate it if you cite this paper.

 # Requirements